terminalpp/terminalpp/ui/README.md

 A library that contains basic elements of the text UI framework to be used within the virtual terminal and compatible applications.

-## Basic Control
+## Widget

-The `ui::Control` class provides the basic functionality.
+The `ui::Widget` class provides the basic functionality of an UI widget.